Vyral/monique-walker/_posts/2021-09-28-what-are-your-options-when-staging.md

 {% include pullquote.html %}

 Another option is to use your own furniture.
 Whether you want to save the inconvenience or time, stagers can accommodate your needs.
-They’ll use their professional eye and tell you what items you should remove and what you should add.&nbsp;
+They’ll use their professional eye to tell you what you should remove and what you should add.&nbsp;

 **There are countless ways to go when staging your home**, and what’s best for you comes down to your wants and needs.
 If you want the contact info of a great stager, please reach out to us via phone or email.
 We have great contacts and are always willing to help\!